drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/Commercial/Residential-1st.md

 ---

-## Pure Residential Developments on land zoned “Residential with Commercial at 1st Storey”
+## Pure Residential Developments on land zoned "Residential with Commercial at 1st Storey"

 **Outside Key Routes**
 Proposals for pure residential developments shall be assessed based on the compatibility of the proposal with the surrounding land uses and planning intention.